enkidevs/curriculum/javascript/react/gotchas/dangerously-set-innerhtml.md

 React gives you the ability to insert *raw* HTML.

-Take into consideration that this practice is definitely to be avoided because it makes your code vulnerable to *cross-site scripting* (XSS).
+Take into consideration that this practice is definitely to be avoided because it makes your code vulnerable to *cross-site scripting* (XSS[1]).

 React named the prop which is used to pass this data as `dangerouslySetInnerHTML`.
 A key is used to specify the text with `__html`: